mail this page

-You can map other CNAME records to a CNAME record but this is considered bad practice since queries will follow the CNAME chain and look for the A record which uses more DNS resources.
+You can map CNAME records to another CNAME record but this is considered bad practice since queries will follow the CNAME chain and look for the A record which uses more DNS resources.
 CNAME loops can also inadvertently result from such a procedure.

 You can redefine a single IP to have multiple names using standard A records which is functionally the same as a CNAME for entries within a zone.